 Besides the search for broad-spectrum antibiotics, Roche also pursues a pathogen-focused approach, targeting the top three bacteria on the WHO pathogen list.
 Several Roche preclinical antibiotic molecules have now been discovered and are advancing toward the clinic.
 Genentech, a member of the Roche Group, also has an active program for the development of antibiotics aligned with the overarching strategy.

 Antibiotics discovery and development is a unique therapeutic area at Roche, in which scientists across the entire Group are working together to leverage their preclinical and clinical expertise to transform molecules from lab to bedside.

-Will Stubbings, Senior Clinical Scientist in Infectious Diseases, Product Development highlights the immense challenges that antibiotic research entails, especially when it comes to clinical development.
+Will Stubbings, Head of Clinical Science Innovation - I2O, Product Development highlights the immense challenges that antibiotic research entails, especially when it comes to clinical development.
 “We need to focus on strategic planning at a very early stage.
 Development pathways and trial designs need to be tailor-made, especially for pathogen-focused antibiotics, he says.